…home sweet home

 I love living in the country – where practice and leisure tend to meld; drawing, designing, reading, gardening, sorting through the sheds, making stuff and building things.
 Having a joint practice is great.
 We work independently yet help each other out when necessary, bounce ideas around and give and get critical feedback.
 We can both swing in and out when we need to – knowing that one of us will still be in place to keep the studio fires burning.
 It’s pretty damn sweet actually.

-images: (top) Exercise Yard (above) Megan Bottari, Crown vs Kelly, cast window glass (below) Courthouse and Police Station, Wyndham NSW, 1898
+images: (top) Exercise Yard (above) Megan Bottari, Crown vs Kelly, cast window glass (below) Courthouse and Police Station, Wyndham NSW, circa 1898